Baby Constipation: Signs, Causes, and What Helps

 2. New foods

-It's common for a breastfed baby to experience constipation for the first time when solid foods are introduced into his diet or if he is switched from breast milk to infant formula.
-His little body is just not used to digesting anything other than breast milk.
-Introduce new foods slowly to allow time for him to adjust.
+It's common for a breastfed baby to experience constipation for the first time when solid foods are introduced into their diet or if they are switched from breast milk to infant formula.
+Their little body is just not used to digesting anything other than breast milk.
+Introduce new foods slowly to allow time for them to adjust.

 Some foods are more constipating than others for both breastfed and formula fed infants.
 These include cheese, ice-cream, yogurt, white bread, spaghetti, macaroni, white rice, banana, green apples, cooked carrots, corn, turnips and potatoes.
 Small amounts of these foods will generally not cause a problem, but larger amounts may result in constipation.